IND690 communication protocol

 -4 Logic Error

 - If there are more application blocks with the given address than one, you must define also its subaddress.
 For example, the weighing terminal contains 999 application blocks No. 323.
 It means, that it is not proper to create the set of I/O tags for each application block.
-In this case, the value of this I/O tag specifies the particular application block and the set of I/O tags is an interface to work with it.
+In this case, the value of this I/O tag specifies the particular application block and the set of I/O tags is used as an interface to work with a specific application block.

 - Ver.
 1.0 – October 8, 2012 – Creating of the document.